sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 In setup part, I will create a new project for extension, then add a command and an options page to it.
 I'm using Visual Studio 2019 version 16.1.4, but it should work on 2017 too.
 Also, make sure to install the `Visual Studio extension development` workload under `Other Toolsets` in the Visual Studio installer.

 I'll quickly go over setup since it's not the focus of the blog.
 You can find more information about extension development in [this series](https://michaelscodingspot.com/visual-studio-2017-extension-development-tutorial-part-1/).
-For commands [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/extending-menus-and-commands?view=vs-2019) and [here](https://docs.microsoft.com/en-us/visualstudio/misc/menucommands-vs-olemenucommands?view=vs-2015&viewFallbackFrom=vs-2019).
-And for options page [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/creating-an-options-page?view=vs-2019) and [here](http://istvannovak.net/2017/01/17/vsx-reloaded-part-6-creating-options-pages/).
+For commands [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/extending-menus-and-commands?view=vs-2019) and [here](https://docs.microsoft.com/en-us/visualstudio/misc/menucommands-vs-olemenucommands?view=vs-2015&viewFallbackFrom=vs-2019); and for options page [here](https://docs.microsoft.com/en-us/visualstudio/extensibility/creating-an-options-page?view=vs-2019) and [here](http://istvannovak.net/2017/01/17/vsx-reloaded-part-6-creating-options-pages/) are nice resources.

-First create a new project with the template of `VSIX Project` (VSIX stands for Visual Studio extension installer, the project's output will be an installer of the extension).
+First create a new project with the template of `VSIX Project` (`VSIX` stands for Visual Studio extension installer, the project's output will be an installer of the extension).
 The project should have a cs file for the package class and a manifest file.
-You can customize your extension's name, version, description and many more in the manifest file.
+You can customize the extension's name, version, description and many more in the manifest file.

 Start debugging to test the extension.
 This will create a new Visual Studio instance, with its own settings and extensions (which is called Experimental Instance).
 The extension will be automatically installed in this instance.
 It will take a while to start Visual Studio for the first time.
 When loaded, view installed extension from menu bar `Extensions` → `Manage Extensions`, the extension should appear on the list.
 I advise not to use rebuild project or solution when compiling, otherwise the extension might not get updated correctly in the experimental instance.
 If the extension is not getting updated for some reason, try to increment version number in the manifest file.